dantaube/billme-homework/README.md

-# billme-homework
+# currency-registry
-Simple REST API microservice
+Simple REST API microservice which returns currency data by its ISO_4217 alphabetic code.